 This happens when all nodes within the entire roster are available and connected, yet some partition data is not available.
 To allow a partition to accept reads and writes again, execute a "revive" command to override the error, or bring a server online with the missing data.
 Revived nodes restore availability only when all nodes are trusted.

-These cases occur when Strong Consistency is used with a data in memory configuration with no backing store, or when backing storage is either erased or lost.
+These cases occur when SC is used with a data in memory configuration with no backing store, or when backing storage is either erased or lost.

 Incorrect Roster Management

 Reducing the roster by replication-factor or more nodes at a time may result in loss of record data.
 The procedure for safe addition and removal from a cluster must be followed.
 Please follow the operational procedures regarding roster management closely.